bradford-hamilton/Ruby-On-Quails/guides/source/active_record_validations.md

 ```

 You can then style this div however you'd like.
 The default scaffold that
-Rails generates, for example, adds this CSS rule:
+Quails generates, for example, adds this CSS rule:

 ```
 .field_with_errors {